-For more information on the disclosures under NZ IFRS 13 and the risks mentioned above reference should be made to the financial statements of the GAT.
+More information on the disclosures under NZ IFRS 13 and the risks mentioned above is provided in the financial statements of the GAT.
 A copy of the financial statements of the GAT can be viewed on the National Provident Fund's website (www.npf.co.nz).

-The Board manages the other risks by determining a diversified SAA appropriate for the provision to meet the operating expenses of the Scheme.
-In addition, the Board selects the investment managers, sets their mandates and monitors performance against those mandates.
+The Board manages the other risks by determining a diversified SAA Strategy appropriate for the Scheme's liabilities.
+In addition, the Board selects the investment managers, sets their mandates and monitors performance against those mandates

-The long run investment return for the Scheme is estimated to be 2.4% per annum.
-The volatility is expected to be +/-2.2%.
-This is based on the Scheme's SAA and the long term rate of return for the cash unit fund (after investment management, custody fees and tax).
+The long run investment return for the Scheme is estimated to be 3.1% per annum.
+The volatility is expected to be +/-3.0%.
+This is based on the Scheme's SAA and the long term rate of return for each asset class (after investment management, custody fees and tax), and after deducting a provision for the Scheme's operating expenses (after tax).